Don’t sleep on it: These are the mattress deals to grab in the January sales

 You can now snuggle up into a better night’s sleep for less, thanks to Emma’s January sales, as the brand’s hybrid model is now half price.
 When reviewing the foam and spring combo, our tester noted that it would be good for people who change positions a lot during their slumber.
 Plus, it’s built to last – our reviewer said: “Longevity is exceptional – you’ll get no sagging even years later.
 In fact, it should feel as good as new for even longer than other hybrids.”

 Heads up side and front sleepers – this one’s for you.
 Earning a spot in our best mattresses review, this model was described by our tester as “on the slightly firmer side of medium”, while offering a “cloud-like balance of comfort and support right up to the edges”.
 They added that “if you’re prone to waking up with aches and pains, especially in your back, you’ll really notice the spinal support”.
-And right now, John Lewis & Partners is offering a very festive 40 per cent discount.

 Otty original hybrid mattress, double: Was £799.99, now £479.99, Otty.com